-Rick: Reindeer roast beef you say, okay.
-So, Hakan, the potato really has roots in your history and your culture.
+Rick: Reindeer roast beef you say, OK.
+So, Håkan, the potato really has roots in your history and your culture?

-Hakan: Extremely much so.
-Sweden’s population start to grow in the 1800s and there was someone who said the reason was peace, vaccination and potatoes.
+Håkan: Extremely much so.
+Sweden's population started to grow in the 1800s, and there was someone who said the reason was peace, vaccination, and potatoes.

 Rick: This reindeer is really tasty.

-Hakan: Oh yes, reindeer I would say is beef of the north, that’s the beef of the Laplanders and it’s spread all over Sweden.
+Håkan: Oh yes, reindeer, I would say, is the beef of the north — that's the beef of the Laplanders, and it's spread all over Sweden.

 Local food and local knowledge, it's always a winning combination.

 The City Hall comes with a bold tower.
-It offers a commanding view of Stockholm's 14 islands which are woven together by about fifty bridges.
-Sweden’s stunning capital is green, clean, and people-friendly.
+It offers a commanding view of Stockholm's 14 islands, which are woven together by about 50 bridges.
+Sweden's stunning capital is green, clean, and people-friendly.

-In the 13th century, the new kingdom of Sweden needed revenue so they established customs laws and levied duties on all the copper, iron, and furs that passed through here.
-Today, the lake, which is about 2 feet above sea level, is connected to the Baltic Sea by locks.
+In the 13th century, the new kingdom of Sweden needed revenue, so they established customs laws and levied duties on all the copper, iron, and furs that passed through here.
+Today, the lake, which is about two feet above sea level, is connected to the Baltic Sea by locks.

 For the thoughtful observer, history is everywhere.
-For example, centuries ago, this Kungsgarten or "King's Garden Square" was the private garden of the king.
+For example, centuries ago, this Kungsgården, or "King's Garden Square," was the private garden of the king.
 Today, this is clearly the people's domain.
 It's considered Stockholm's living room.